2006 Silver Gelatin Print Announcement

 As of January 1, 2006, I will no longer be accepting orders for the printing of new silver gelatin prints to be made from my film negatives.
-I will however continue to offer, for sale and for exhibition, any previously produced silver gelatin prints that remain in my existing silver gelatin print archive.
+I will however continue to offer for sale, and for exhibition, those previously produced silver gelatin prints that remain in my existing silver gelatin print archive.

 Over the past 10-12 years, advancements in digital imaging have been both remarkable and undeniable.
 And though conventional film-based approaches to the medium will remain valid and vital, from an industry-wide perspective, the predominate method by which photographs will be made, both now and in the foreseeable future, will (in my view) continue to progressively migrate toward digital imaging.
 The fact that manufacturers are increasingly reducing the scope of their offerings of films, film-based cameras, black and white silver gelatin printing papers, chemistry, and other related conventional tools and materials serves only to reinforce this reality.

 In my own work I have gradually (over the past 15 years) adopted these new approaches to the medium as digital tools and materials have continued to advance and improve.
 And I have concluded that the technology has now finally progressed to the point that both the physical and aesthetic qualities I strive to achieve in my own work can now be fully met, without compromise, using digital tools and materials.
 As a direct result of ongoing changes in the medium, and my own choices, I have not used a film-based camera since 2003, and the most recent conventional enlargement made from my film-based negative archive was produced in 1995.

 In 1996, I began to produce silver gelatin prints using a Hybrid Contact Printing Process.
 That process employed the use of both conventional and digital tools and involved three separate steps, as follows:

 Step 1- A high resolution digital scan would be made from the original film negative (using an Imacon 949 Flextite film scanner).